bplmaps/lmec-main-site/content/articles/scott-markley-interview.md

 **IS**: HOLC maps have been catapulted into the public consciousness in recent years, largely through the Mapping Inequality project.
 The most prominent linkage here is to histories of racial discrimination, but as you've alluded to, there were lots of interlocking factors impacting why a neighborhood was graded a D. Your dataset starts to help us  visualize the relationships between things like race, class, housing structure and building age.
 How does this perspective give us a better understanding of how those decisions were being made, and what their implications are today?

 **SM**: You could, for example, run a regression to get an idea of which variables---race, nationality, building age, family income, occupational class, repair status, and so on---are contributing to the to the neighborhood grade assignment in different regions.
 That's one way you could think about it.
 Perhaps more interestingly, for me, the dataset provides an opportunity to break down the neighborhood grades.
-With HOLC maps and redlining, so much attention is just given to the A through D---But there's a lot of intra-grade variability.
+With HOLC maps and redlining, so much attention is just given to the A through D---but there's a lot of intra-grade variability.

-For example, I think there might be a categorical difference between redlined areas that didn't have black residents and redlined areas that did have black residents.
+For example, I think there might be a categorical difference between redlined areas that didn't have Black residents and redlined areas that did have Black residents.
 We know that if an area was really poor, and it was all white, it would probably get a D grade.
 Now, it it was not *that* poor, but had a sizable black population, it would still get a D grade.
 This data provides a potential for for digging into some of that variability.

 **IS**: That goes back to the importance of having these descriptions indicating the temporal aspect of redlining.
 You can pull up a neighborhood sheet that is 100% white, but has gotten a D grade because it's low income.
-Maybe some of the population is foreign-born, but they also have a note that says, "Will be moved into by black residents in the next five years."
+Maybe some of the population is foreign-born, but they also have a note that says, "Will be moved into by Black residents in the next five years."
 And that's the kind of detail that's captured in your data set, but isn't easily navigable in other ones.

 **SM**: Exactly.
 A lot of the time, redlining is talked about as a linear A-through-D grade.
-It's probably linear in class terms for white neighborhoods, but adding in black residents just made the grades categorically different.
+It's probably linear in class terms for white neighborhoods, but adding in Black residents just made the grades categorically different.

 **IS**: Could you walk me through your workflow in putting this dataset together?
 Perhaps in plain terms first, and then in terms that highlight technical parts like processing choices and programming languages?